 Volunteer and Internship Opportunities

-The Blue Ridge Wildlife Institute is dependent on committed, enthusiastic volunteers and interns.
+The Blue Ridge Wildlife Institute at Lees-McRae College is dependent on committed, enthusiastic volunteers and interns.
 You can assist in a variety of ways, from cage cleaning and animal care to helping educate school children.
-The Institute offers on-site educational programs to visiting groups who complete group service projects.
 Each volunteer plays an important part in environmental stewardship and caring for our native animals.

-The Blue Ridge Wildlife Institute offers summer clinical experience to college students interested in Wildlife Rehabilitation.
-The two course sequence begins in May and ends in late July, and is worth up to 12 semester hours of credit.
+The Blue Ridge Wildlife Institute at Lees-McRae College offers summer clinical experience to Lees-McRae students interested in Wildlife Rehabilitation.
+The two course sequence begins in May and ends in late July and may be taken for up to 12 semester hours of credit.

 What you can expect to learn